• Skip to content

 For children with restricted mobility, it can help to collect a range of materials beforehand and then let your child choose what to use.

 Looking for more play and learning ideas for your child?
-You might like to explore our other activity guides.
-Some of these have been created for typically developing children, but they can all be adapted to suit children with diverse strengths and abilities.
+You could check out our activity guides for children with diverse abilities.
+Or explore our whole collection of activity guides, which can all be adapted to suit children with diverse strengths and abilities.

 Download printable version